Bielby

+Etymology

 The place name Bielby, a village in the East Riding of Yorkshire, is recorded as Belebi or Bielebi in the Domesday Book of 1086.
 The name is generally interpreted as Old Norse in origin, reflecting the Viking settlement of Yorkshire following the Great Heathen Army’s capture of York in 866 CE.
 The second element, by, is Old Norse for “farm” or “settlement,” common in Danelaw place names like Whitby and Selby.
 The first element, Biele or Bele, is debated, with two primary theories: a Norse personal name Beli and a possible Slavic Biele.